-A collision-resistant hash function $h(\cdot)$ (where $h(\cdot)$ is either SHA-1 or MD5 hash function [7]) which accepts a variant-length input string of bits and produces a fixed-length output string.
+To achieve this, the KIC chooses: Two randomly and independently large prime A collision-resistant hash function $h(\cdot)$ (where $h(\cdot)$ is either SHA-1 or MD5 hash function [13]) which accepts a variant-length input string of bits and produces a fixed-length output string.

-The parameters p, q and d, are preserved privately whilst g, n, and the hash function $h(\cdot)$ are publicly known.
-Once the parameters have been generated, each user U_i shares a secert key k with the server S_j for a login proof.
+The parameters p, q and d, are preserved privately

+Fig. 1.
+Our improved nonce-based password authentication scheme while g, n, and the hash function $h(\cdot)$ are publicly known.
+Once the parameters have been generated, each user U_i shares a secent key k with the server S_j for a login proof.